 Usually, the Presidency and venue of COP rotate among the five recognized UN regions, including the Caribbean, Latin America, Asia, Africa, Central, Eastern and Western Europe.
-For the year 2023, COP28 is reported to take place in the UAE from 30 November to 12 December, and Dubai Expo City has been chosen as the host city.
+For the year 2023, COP28 takes place from 30 November to 12 December 2023 at Expo City, Dubai, in the United Arab Emirates.

 COP28 date & location in Dubai

 The 28th session of the Conference of Parties, also known as COP28, will be hosted by the UAE at Dubai Expo City.
 The event is scheduled to take place from 30 November until 12 December 2023.
 Pre-sessionals takes place from 24 to 29 November.

 Moreover, the Dubai Expo City is one of the best locations for such a conference to take place as both COP28 and Expo 2020 Dubai have some similar goals and missions, including achieving sustainability and encouraging global cooperation to address global issues.

 Sheikh Abdullah bin Zayed, Minister of Foreign Affairs and International Co-operation, unveiled the logo of Cop28 on 16 January during the event launch at Abu Dhabi Sustainability Week in Adnec.